 Diagnosis and Treatment

-Numerous sources are used to help in developing a treatment plan with these types of fractures.
+Numerous sources are used to help in developing a treatment plan for these types of fractures.
 Dr. Allison uses information gathered through a thorough physical examination, X-rays, and CT scans.
 If bone displacement and incongruity have damaged the pelvis or acetabulum, Dr. Allison recommends surgery.

 There are multiple goals of fracture surgery, including: